Meet our team!

 Tara and Ron Kauffman live in State College with their three daughters Riley, Callie, and Fallyn.
 Tara was one of the original Centre Dance competition dancers and Ron is grateful that Centre Dance has given him the opportunity to share his passion for music and Hip Hop dancing.
 Tara and Ron teach at Gray's Woods Elementary School.

 Riley Kauffman has been dancing and training at Centre Dance since the age of 2.
-She is now a junior in high school who loves to teach what she grew up doing.
+She is now a senior in high school who loves to teach what she grew up doing.
 She has been a member of the AVID competition team for 12 years competing in styles including ballet, contemporary, jazz, acro, lyrical, tap, hip hop and musical theatre.
 Riley was a member of the Teen Hollywood Vibe Company where she traveled with the convention and assisted the faculty.
 Riley has been awarded various tour convention scholarships at Artists Simply Human, Nuvo, Jump, Radix, Dancemakers, 24 Seven, NYCDA, Revel and summer scholarships to AMDA College, Steps on Broadway in NYC, and Peridance in New York.
 Riley has also trained at the Complexions Contemporary Ballet Summer intensive, Dance Masters Ballet intensive in California and Point Park University.